GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/07.unit-selection-and-cursor-interaction/index.md

 description: We add the ability to select units with the cursor and to move to a target cell.
 software: godot
+title: Code unit selection and cursor interaction
-title: Unit selection and cursor interaction
+label: Unit selection and cursor interaction
 featured: true
 sort: 40
 learning_resource_type: tutorial